huangli712/ACTest/docs/src/examples/plot.md

 ![T_b.png](../assets/T_b.png)

 **Figure 2 |** Selected analytic continuation results for Matsubara Green's functions (bosonic systems).
 (Left) Spectra for diagonal Green's function.
 (Right) Spectra for off-diagonal Green's function.
 The exact spectra are generated randomly by the ACTest toolkit.
 The vertical dashed lines denote the Fermi level.

+!!! note

+    Please read the comments in the head of the **acplot.jl** script carefully for detailed usage.